Widiskel/skel-crypto-agent/README.md

     ```

 3.  **Configure Environment Variables**
-    Create a `.env` file in the project root.
-You can copy the example file first:
+    Create a `.env` file from the provided example and add your secret keys.
     ```bash
-    # cp .env.example .env
+    cp .env.example .env
-    # nano .env
+    nano .env
     ```
-    Your `.env` file must contain the following keys:
+    Your `.env` file must contain:
     ```env
     FIREWORKS_API_KEY="your_fireworks_api_key_here"
     COINGECKO_API_KEY="your_coingecko_demo_key_here"
     ```

 4.  **Install Dependencies**
-    Install the project and all its dependencies in editable mode.
+    Install the project and all its dependencies in editable mode using the `pyproject.toml` file.
     ```bash
     pip install -e .
     ```